frovedis/frovedis/doc/manual/python/ml/arima.md

 __Parameters__
 **_steps_**: This parameter can be a positive integer, string or datetime instance.
 It specifies the number of out of sample values to be predicted.
 (Default: 1)
-**NOTE:** When endog is array-like, steps must be a positive integer and is greater than 1.
+**NOTE:** When endog is array-like, steps must be a positive integer and is greater than or equal to 1.
 If endog is a dataframe having date indices with associated frequency (known as supported index), then steps can also be dates as string or datetime instance during out-of-sample forecasting.